Sex: XO sex determination

-In the X0 sex-determination system, males have one X chromosome (X0) while females have two (XX).
+In the XO sex-determination system, males have one X chromosome (XO) while females have two (XX).
 All other chromosomes in these diploid organisms are paired, but organisms may inherit one or two X chromosomes.
 This system is found in most arachnids, insects such as silverfish (Apterygota), dragonflies (Paleoptera) and grasshoppers (Exopterygota), and some nematodes, crustaceans, and gastropods.

 In field crickets, for example, insects with a single X chromosome develop as male, while those with two develop as female.

-In the nematode Caenorhabditis elegans, most worms are self-fertilizing hermaphrodites with an XX karyotype, but occasional abnormalities in chromosome inheritance can give rise to individuals with only one X chromosome—these X0 individuals are fertile males (and half their offspring are male).
+In the nematode Caenorhabditis elegans, most worms are self-fertilizing hermaphrodites with an XX karyotype, but occasional abnormalities in chromosome inheritance can give rise to individuals with only one X chromosome—these XO individuals are fertile males (and half their offspring are male).

 ZO sex determination

-In the Z0 sex-determination system, males have two Z chromosomes whereas females have one.
+In the ZO sex-determination system, males have two Z chromosomes, whereas females have one.
 This system is found in several species of moths.

 Environmental

 For many species, sex is not determined by inherited traits, but instead by environmental factors such as temperature experienced during development or later in life.

-In the fern Ceratopteris and other homosporous fern species, the default sex is hermaphrodite, but individuals which grow in soil that has previously supported hermaphrodites are influenced by the pheromone antheridiogen to develop as male.
+In the fern Ceratopteris and other homosporous fern species, the default sex is hermaphrodite, but individuals that grow in soil that has previously supported hermaphrodites are influenced by the pheromone antheridiogen to develop as male.
 The bonelliidae larvae can only develop as males when they encounter a female.

 Sequential hermaphroditism

 Some species can change sex over the course of their lifespan, a phenomenon called sequential hermaphroditism.

 Teleost fishes are the only vertebrate lineage where sequential hermaphroditism occurs.
-In clownfish, smaller fish are male, and the dominant and largest fish in a group becomes female; when a dominant female is absent, then her partner changes sex.
-In many wrasses the opposite is true—the fish are initially female and become male when they reach a certain size.
+In clownfish, smaller fish are male, and the dominant and largest fish in a group becomes female; when a dominant female is absent, then her partner changes sex from male to female.
+In many wrasses the opposite is true: the fish are initially female and become male when they reach a certain size.

 Sequential hermaphroditism also occurs in plants such as Arisaema triphyllum.

 Temperature-dependent sex determination

 Many reptiles, including all crocodiles and most turtles, have temperature-dependent sex determination.
 In these species, the temperature experienced by the embryos during their development determines their sex.

 In some turtles, for example, males are produced at lower temperatures than females; but Macroclemys females are produced at temperatures lower than 22 °C or above 28 °C, while males are produced in between those temperatures.

 Haplodiploidy

-Other insects, including honey bees and ants, use a haplodiploid sex-determination system.
+Certain insects, such as honey bees and ants, use a haplodiploid sex-determination system.
 Diploid bees and ants are generally female, and haploid individuals (which develop from unfertilized eggs) are male.
 This sex-determination system results in highly biased sex ratios, as the sex of offspring is determined by fertilization (arrhenotoky or pseudo-arrhenotoky resulting in males) rather than the assortment of chromosomes during meiosis.